Xeom/edil/doc/features.md

 ## 0.0.2 (Complete)

-- [x] Support for tabs
+- [x] Support for tabs.
-- [x] More navigation controls
+- [x] More navigation controls.
 - [x] Support for multiple buffers.

 ## 0.0.3

+- [x] Command-line options for commands & opening files.
+- [ ] Tabs auto mode understands blank lines.
+- [ ] Trim mode for tabs.
-- [ ] Efficient updates to the screen for buffers
+- [x] Efficient updates to the screen for buffers.
 - [ ] Commands and modes using both cursors.

+## 0.0.4

 - [ ] More efficient rendering of window bars.

-## 0.0.4

 - [ ] Log buffers.

 ## 0.0.5